 If used correctly, not only will they engage your audience and drive your numbers, but they will also build your brand making you a more trustworthy source of information.

-Believe me, if you take the time to put some thought into the type of graphics you pair up with your content, you will see an increase in engagement to your posts.
+Believe me, if you take the time to put some thought into the type of graphics you pair up with your content, you will see an increase in engagement with your posts.

 Just follow these few easy steps to increase your shares, and let us know how this strategy helped you in the comments below!

-Chantell Lary is a B2B Technology Copywriter who prides herself on her ability to help her clients gain leads, build their brand, and increase their industry authority.
-You can visit her website at Chantell-Lary.com. see her on Twitter @Chantell_Lary
+Chantell Lary is a B2B Technology Copywriter who prides herself on her ability to help her clients gain leads, & increase their industry authority.
+You can visit her website at Chantell-Lary.com.